osavkovic/QueryApprox/README.md

 # Complete Approximations of Incomplete Queries

-This query contain the supplementary material of our paper: Complete Approximations of Incomplete Queries
+The repository contains the supplementary material for our paper: Complete Approximations of Incomplete Queries